geoarrow/geoarrow/format.md

 * Ring offsets: `[0, 4, 10, 14, 19, 23, 28]`
 * Part offsets (polygons): `[0, 1, 3, 4, 5, 6]`
 * Geometry offsets: `[0, 2, 3, 5]`

+If using a struct coordinate representation, the coordinates buffer would be replaced by two buffers containing coordinate x and coordinate y values.